samuelim01/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Redoing last action: `redo`
-Redoes the last action that was undone
+Reverses the last action that was undone.

 ```text
 redo